 From a practitioner's perspective, it is also interesting to quantify the performance of different model parameterisations and inference methods in estimating some central value (e.g. the mean, median, of 37.5th percentile) of the distribution of the return value.
-We choose the 37.5th percentile, since this percentile is near the mode of the distribution, and commonly used in the met-ocean community.
+We choose the 37.5th percentile, since this is commonly used in the met-ocean community.
+Figure 10 illustrates this comparison in terms of a box-whisker